time-link/timelink-kleio/.qoder/repowiki/en/content/Structure Definition System/Element Definitions.md

 - Use type hints to guide downstream mapping and validation.
 - Group related elements consistently across structures for maintainability.
 - Leverage include to modularize shared definitions across projects.
+- **New**: Use control elements for processing directives that affect file handling.
+- **New**: Use json elements for complex data structures requiring flexible schemas.
+- **New**: Use sname elements for standardized entity naming in canonical contexts.
+- **New**: Use urlpattern elements for linked data integration with templated URLs.

 ## Dependency Analysis
 The following diagram shows how the key modules depend on each other in the element definition and validation pipeline.